-The analysis of the revenue maximizing contract in an environment where the private information may change over time appears first in Baron and Besanko (1984).
+The analysis of the revenue-maximizing contract in an environment where the private information may change over time appears first in Baron and Besanko (1984).
 They considered a two period model of a regulator facing a monopolist with unknown, but in every period, constant marginal cost.
-Besanko (1985) offers an extension to a finite horizon environment with a general cost function, where the unknown parameter is either distributed independently and identically over time, or follows a first-order autoregressive process.
+Besanko (1985) offers an extension to a finite horizon environment with a general cost function, where the unknown parameter is either i.i.d. over time or follows a first-order autoregressive process.
 Since these early contributions, the literature has developed rapidly.
-Courty and Li (2000) consider the revenue maximizing contract in a sequential screening problem where the preferences of the buyer change over time.
+Courty and Li (2000) consider the revenue-maximizing contract in a sequential screening problem where the preferences of the buyer change over time.
 Battaglini (2005) considered a quantity discriminating monopolist who provides a menu of choices to a consumer whose valuation can change over time according to a commonly known Markov process.
 In contrast to the earlier work, he explicitly considered an infinite time horizon and showed that the distortion due to the initial private information vanishes over time.
 Eső and Szentes (2007) rephrased the two period sequential screening problem by showing that the additional signal arriving in period two can always be represented by a signal that is orthogonal to the signal in period one.
-Eső and Szentes

-(2014) generalize this insight in an infinite horizon environment and show that the information rent of the agent is only due to his initial information.
+Eső and Szentes (2014) generalize this insight in an infinite horizon environment and show that the information rent of the agent is only due to his initial information.

-Pavan, Segal, and Toikka (2014a) consider a general environment in an infinite horizon setting and allowing for general allocation problems, encompassing the earlier literature (with continuous type spaces).
-They obtain general necessary conditions for incentive compatibility and present a variety of sufficient conditions for revenue maximizing contracts for specific classes of environments.
+Pavan, Segal, and Toikka (2014) consider a general environment in an infinite horizon setting and allowing for general allocation problems, encompassing the earlier literature (with continuous type spaces).
+They obtain general necessary conditions for incentive compatibility and present a variety of sufficient conditions for revenue-maximizing contracts for specific classes of environments.
+They also observed the beneficial implications of time separable environments for a tighter characterization of the optimal contract.

-A feature common to almost all of the above contributions is that the private information of the agent is represented by the current state of a Markov process, and that the new information that the agent receives is controlled by the current state, and in turn, leads to a new state of the Markov process.
-Notably, Pavan, Segal, and Toikka (2014a), Boleslavksy and Said (2013) and Skrzypacz and Toikka (2015) allowed for the possibility that the very structure of the stochastic process may constitute the private information.
-For example, Boleslavksy and Said (2013) let the initial private information of the agent be the mean of a multiplicative random walk.
+A feature common to almost all of the above contributions is that the private information of the agent is represented by the current state of a one-dimensional Markov process, and that the new information that the agent receives is controlled by the current state, and in turn, leads to a new state of the Markov process.
+Notably, Pavan, Segal, and Toikka (2014), Boleslavsky and Said (2013) and Skrzypacz and Toikka (2015) allowed for the possibility that the initial private information is about a parameter of the stochastic process itself.
+For example, Boleslavsky and Said (2013) let the initial private information of the agent be the mean of a multiplicative random walk.
 Interestingly, this dramatically changes the impact that the initial private information has on the future allocations.
 In particular, the distortions in the future allocation may now increase over time rather than decline as in much of the earlier literature.
-The reason is that the influence of the structural parameter, such as the drift or the variance, on the valuation may increase with the time horizon.
+The reason is that the influence of the parameter of the stochastic process, such as the drift or the variance, on the valuation may increase over time.
 Finally, Kakade, Lobel, and Nazerzadeh (2013) consider a class of dynamic allocation problems, a suitable generalization of the single unit allocation problem and impose a separability condition (additive or multiplicative) on the interaction of the initial private information and all subsequent signals.
-The separability condition allows them to obtain an explicit characterization of the revenue maximizing contract and derive transparent sufficient conditions for the optimal contract.
+The separability condition allows them to obtain an explicit characterization of the revenue-maximizing contract and derive transparent sufficient conditions for the optimal contract.